By Elias Glenn and Stella Qiu

 This all has at least some investors and economists predicting that if the skirmishes with the United States turn into something approaching a no-holds-barred trade war, then Beijing will do a lot more to support industry and the overall economy.

-"If you were to see a negative growth shock, then I don't think they would hold the line and say we're still going to prioritise reducing credit growth and deleveraging the financial sector.
+"If you were to see a negative growth shock, then I don't think they would hold the line and say we're still going to prioritize reducing credit growth and deleveraging the financial sector.
 I think that would change priorities," said Alex Wolf, senior emerging markets economist at Aberdeen Standard Investments.

 Underlying this are government concerns that if the economy slowed significantly from the current 2018 target of around 6.5 percent growth then it could cause hardship in parts of the economy, and leave more people jobless or underemployed.